ibm-cloud-docs/event-notifications/en-monitoring-metrics.md

 Select the required time period tab on the right to filter and view your metrics graphs.
 The default time period is X days.
 {:note: .note}

-Notification Status
+* **Notification Status**

    The section provides you with various metrics according to your selected filter attributes.
 The metrics tiles are:

     * **Emails sent**

-   :   The total number of emails sent for the selected time period.
+        The total number of emails sent for the selected time period.

     * **Delivered**

-   :   The total number of emails succesfully delivered for the selected time period.
+        The total number of emails succesfully delivered for the selected time period.

     * **Failed**

-   :   The total number of emails that did not deliver succesfully for the selected time period.
+        The total number of emails that did not deliver succesfully for the selected time period.

     * **Queued**

-   :   The total number of emails that are pending for the selected time period.
+        The total number of emails that are pending for the selected time period.

     * **Open rate**

-   :   The percentage of delivered emails that have been opened by the recievers.
+        The percentage of delivered emails that have been opened by the recievers.

     * **Bounce rate**

-   :   The percentage of emails that are returned to the sender because they failed to be delivered to the intended recipient.
+        The percentage of emails that are returned to the sender because they failed to be delivered to the intended recipient.

-Notification metrics Graph
+* **Notification metrics Graph**

-   The total number of controls that have been evaluated in the past 30 days.
+   This is graohical reperesntation of the percentage of Delivered, Failed, and Opened mails for the selected time period.

-Bounced and Opened notification
+* **Bounced and Opened notification**

     The total number of notification bounces or fail per day for the selected time period.